The Affiliate Artist Program is drawing to a close, and the 2020–21 cohort—to be announced early November 2020—will be its last.

 - Resume or curriculum vitae

 - Letter of interest, outlining your specific interest in working at Headlands and how program participation will affect your practice

 - List of three references, including names, mailing addresses, phone numbers, and email addresses; please note, we do not want letters of reference

 - High quality image, video, or text documentation of recent work (see the SlideRoom application for details)

 - $10 processing fee

-**Artist collaboratives should apply together by submitting ONE application per group, specifying the number of individuals on the application form.
-For live-in Artists in Residence, Headlands can accommodate no more than three total artists in a collaborative group.
+**Artist collaboratives (up to three artists maximum) should apply together by submitting ONE application per group, specifying the number of individuals on the application form.